davidmoten/chained/README.md

 ## Examples

 ### Record types

+#### Null-safe usage
 java `record` types are a big boost in concise coding and offer more flexibility than generation from `interface` types.
-Let's create a builder for the `Person` class below using *chained*:
+Let's create a builder for the `Person` class below using *chained*, making use of `Optional` for optional fields:

 ```java
 package mine;